Service terms – Postal Sending Services

 - 21 days after sending, for non-delivery of an item to be delivered by courier internationally;

 - 90 days after sending, for non-delivery of an item to be delivered by post internationally.

-If you intend to make a claim in court against us, that claim must be made in a New Zealand court and made within six months after you gave us the item for delivery.
-The following sections of the Carriage of Goods Act 1979 do not apply to the Services:
+- If you intend to make a claim in court against us, that claim must be made in a New Zealand court and made within six months after you gave us the item for delivery.
+The following carriage of goods provisions of the Contract and Commercial Law Act 2017 (Subpart 1 of Part 5) do not apply to the Services:

 Your responsibilities to us

 - all items given to us for delivery are correctly addressed to addresses within our New Zealand delivery network or to a country where a postal or courier service exists, and show the correct postage has been paid for the Service used;

 - you follow all instructions about using our Services in the specifications (ie the Postal Users’ Guide or other specifications provided to you).
 In particular, you must not give us any item for delivery that is inadequately packaged, contains a Restricted item without complying with the stated requirements, or contains any Prohibited item.